Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: Related Work

 According to some researches~\cite{wang2022documentation,Wang2021WhatMakes,mondal2023cell2doc}, community voting is a good indicator of a computational notebook's quality.
 When community members upvote a notebook on Kaggle, they believe they are voting on the readability and completeness of the computational narrative.
 Liu et al.~\cite{liu2021haconvgnn} built their dataset around this hypothesis.
 They categorized notebooks with more votes on Kaggle as notebook with better code quality and well documentation.

-The main challenges posed by the approaches presented in these studies are that they solely rely on user votes on software repositories.
+The main challenge posed by the approaches presented in these studies is that they solely rely on user votes on software repositories.
 These metrics may be affected by factors beyond code comprehensibility, including ease of use, algorithm accuracy, popularity, and marketing considerations.

+Despite the growing adoption of computational notebooks in data science and research, existing studies have primarily focused on notebook quality, reproducibility, and usability, without specifically addressing automated code understandability (CU) classification using notebook metrics.
+To the best of our knowledge, no prior work has systematically examined CU classification using a comprehensive set of 34 notebook metrics as classification features.
+Furthermore, no existing study has introduced an automated labeling approach like UOCU to assess CU.
+While some studies have explored aspects of notebook quality, these works have not proposed a structured methodology for CU classification, nor have they developed datasets and models tailored for this task.
+Our study fills this gap by presenting a novel approach that leverages notebook metrics for CU classification, providing a foundation for further exploration in this domain.